-- Current approval: GDP - Field assessments completed in 2022. - Scheduled in AOP for 2024/25 operations - o 11 blocks, 1206ha including contingency volume - Area partially operated in 2023/24 season - The area is accessed on the west side on Hwy 40 near Lineham Park Area. - o Operations will be primarily conducted during seasonal road closure. - o Signage will be placed along Hwy 40 to ensure the safety of all road users. - o Line of sight at approach locations will be increased as much as possible. - Viewpoint analysis completed, block design and retention locations placed to minimize visual impact. - Pre-existing disturbance (old road) is incorporated into the plan to minimize road and trail network footprint. - Watercourse buffers are laid out on all watercourses as per the OGR.
-Watercourse crossings are minimized wherever possible, there is one clear-span bridge required on the Highwood River (installed) and three clear-span bridges required on Loomis Creek (not installed).
+- Current approval: GDP - Initial field assessments in 2023 & 2024, revisions scheduled for snow-free 2025. - Scheduled in AOP for 2025/26 operations - o 11 blocks, 1136ha including contingency volume - Area partially operated in 2023/24 season - Volume not harvested in 2025/26 will be scheduled in 2026/27 - The area is accessed on the west side on Hwy 40 near Lineham Park Area. - Operations will be primarily conducted during seasonal road closure. - Signage will be placed along Hwy 40 to ensure the safety of all road users. - Line of sight at approach locations will be increased as much as possible. - Viewpoint analysis completed, block design and retention locations placed to minimize visual impact. - Pre-existing disturbance (old road) is incorporated into the plan to minimize road and trail network footprint. - Watercourse buffers are laid out on all watercourses as per the OGR.
+Watercourse crossings are minimized wherever possible, there is one clear-span bridge required on the Highwood River and three clear-span bridges required on Loomis Creek.
 There are no crossings planned on Bishop, Carnarvon, McPhail, Muir, or Odlum creeks.
-Site plans continue to be developed for significant watercourse crossings. - Steep terrain (> 70% slope) throughout area; blocks will be laid out to both ensure the safety of the operator and protection of the soils. - Wildlife zones in this area include Core Grizzly Bear Zone and Mountain Goat and Sheep Areas.
-WFC operations comply with OGR to mitigate potential impacts to wildlife.
+Site plans continue to be developed, including flood modelling, mapping, and engineering for significant watercourse crossings.

-- There are no designated trails overlapping timber operations, however, there are several trails the grazing, trapping, and/or trail ride operators utilize that are to be left in place following WFC operations, following Alberta authorization. - Access control to be placed off publicly accessible roads to maintain temporary road condition.
+- Steep terrain (> 70% slope) throughout area; blocks will be laid out to both ensure the safety of the operator and protection of the soils. - Wildlife zones in this area include Core Grizzly Bear Zone and Mountain Goat and Sheep Areas.
+WFC operations comply with OGR to mitigate potential impacts to wildlife. - There are no designated trails overlapping timber operations, however, there are several trails the grazing, trapping, and/or trail ride operators utilize that are to be left in place following WFC operations, following Alberta authorization. - Access control to be placed off publicly accessible roads to maintain temporary road condition.